 - Biosafety in Microbiological and Biomedical Laboratories (BMBL).

-- 7 CFR Part 340, Introduction of Organisms and Products Altered or Produced Through Genetic Engineering and all APHIS Permit regulations/guidelines.
+- 7 CFR Part 340, Movement of Organisms Modified or Produced Through Genetic Engineering

 - 7 CFR Part 331 and 9 CFR Part 121, Possession, Use, and Transfer of Select Agents and

-29 CFR 1910.1030 Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen
+29 CFR 1910.1030 Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens

 No work should be considered so important or valuable as to jeopardize the well-being of personnel, the environment, or the community.
 Planning and implementation of safety protocols to prevent laboratory-acquired infections and eliminate the spread of contamination must be part of every laboratory’s routine activities and biosafety manual.